Manual

 -6, --ipv6 This option tells Hurl to use IPv6 addresses only when resolving host names, and not for example try IPv4.

---jobs <NUM> (Experimental) Maximum number of parallel jobs in parallel mode.
+--jobs <NUM> Maximum number of parallel jobs in parallel mode.
 Default value corresponds (in most cases) to the

 current amount of CPUs.